-- All worship leaders (ushers, musicians, Deacons, Pastor, and scripture readers) must be vaccinated.
+- All worship leaders (ushers, musicians, Deacons, Pastor, and scripture readers) have been fully vaccinated.

 - Seating.
-Individuals, couples, and families must maintain a six foot distance from all other worshipers in all directions (12 foot diameter circle) when choosing a place to sit in the sanctuary.
+We are asking everyone to maintain a socially distanced six foot from all other worshipers in all directions (12 foot diameter circle) when choosing a place to sit in the sanctuary.

 - Communion.
 We request everyone bring their own communion elements with them on Communion Sundays; some individual zip-top bags of communion bread or gluten-free wafers will be available for visitors and members who forget to bring their own.

 - Offering.
 We will not be passing offering plates.
-Instead, wooden boxes will be set up in the front and the back of the sanctuary to receive contributions before or after the service.
+Instead, wooden boxes have been set up in the front and the back of the sanctuary to receive contributions before or after the service.

-- Fellowship time after worship will be in our back parking lot, weather permitting, with cold water, iced tea, and individual prepackaged snacks.
+- Fellowship time after worship will be on our front sidewalk, weather permitting, with cold water, iced tea, and individual prepackaged snacks.
 We know that being together outside is much safer than indoor gatherings.